f3d0rov/tcr/README.md

 # tcr
 `tcr` is a "test &amp;&amp; commit || revert" utility tool written for bash.

-It manipulates `git` in order to simplify commiting and reverting changes.
+It manipulates `git` in order to simplify commiting and reverting small changes in batches.

 ## Installation
 `tcr` is a simple bash script.
 You can download it and use it directly via `./tcr`, or you can save it to the `/usr/local/bin` directory so that it would be avaliable from anywhere.

 ## Usage

-The tool should be used from an initialized git repository. `tcr help` will print the list of available commands:
+The tool should be used from an initialized git repository or a submodule. `tcr help` will print the list of available commands:
 ```
 Available commands:
   ./tcr status                             - prints the current status of the TCR session.